 Let’s be honest about LinkedIn for a moment.
 It started as a professional directory.
 Then it became a resume database.
-Then it became a job board.
-Then it became a social network where people post thought leadership content about hustle culture and share inspirational stories about their process to VP of Alignment.
+Then a job board.
+Then a social network where people share leadership lessons learned from delayed flights and post about their journey to VP of Alignment.
+And somewhere in all of that, it actually did become a real community.
+People connect, share ideas, build genuine relationships.
+That part works.

 Somewhere in there, the signal died.